..keep your head down..

 When the Folgaria Golf course was built in the late 80s, I was just a child.

-At the time, the cartoon "tutti in campo con Lotti" ( original title "Ashita Tenki ni Nāre / A Great Super Shot Boy") was shown on television, which further strengthened my passion for this sport because, what Malcolm explained to me, was what Lotti did on TV.
-But I didn't have my clubs and I was only a child, beyond the course hours, I had no opportunity to practice.
-So I decided to build my first golf club: it was made with a broom handle and some pieces of wood that I had collected in the garage.
-It was very rudimentary but it did something.
-Attached to the handle was a piece that we could define as a tetragon, or a right-angled but three-dimensional triangle of which the smaller rectangular face was the base, the face with the larger and more inclined surface was the face of the club in contact with the ball, and the back part was attached with screws to the broom handle.
+At the time, the cartoon "Tutti in campo con Lotti" (original title "Ashita Tenki ni Nāre") was airing on television.
+It further strengthened my passion for the sport because what Malcolm explained to me was exactly what Lotti did on TV.
+But I didn't have my own clubs yet and, being only a child, I had no opportunity to practice outside of lesson hours.
+So, I decided to build my first golf club: it was made from a broom handle and scraps of wood I collected in the garage.
+It was rudimentary, but it worked.
+Attached to the handle was a piece that could be described as a "tetragon"—a 3D right-angled triangle where the smaller rectangular face was the base and the wider, inclined surface was the clubface.
 It required a lot of maintenance.

 For enthusiasts